HamzahFauzi/tacit-knowledge/Qudev/qopt/alignment.md

 Don’t worry yet if the beam hits M2 slightly off-center — that will be fixed next.

 Step 3: Refine M1 to center the beam on M2
-- Place a white card just in front of M2 and mark its center.
 - Adjust M1’s pitch/yaw so the beam spot hits the center of M2 without moving the beam through I1/I2 too much.
 - After each M1 tweak, recheck I1/I2 — small corrections on M2 may be needed.
 M1 controls beam position on M2,